jcalz23/logo_detection_w281/README.md

 Looking across logo classes and models, there are some classes that each model does well on, and some with which each model struggles.
 Each model has a strong F1 score for Starbucks, UPS and Fedex classes; UPS and Fedex are both text based logos with distinct edges, while Starbucks is highly distinct and likely easier for models to differentiate.
 Adidas and Coca Cola have F1-scores mostly below or near 0.8 for each model; this could be due to the fact that these two brands have greater diversity in the appearance of logos across different images and have larger homogeneous area.

-Comparing YOLO to the Mixed GFE & Sift model, YOLO performs markedly better for Apple and BMW, and markedly worse for Coca Cola, Heineken and Pepsi.
+Comparing YOLO to the Mixed GFE & SIFT models, YOLO performs markedly better for Apple and BMW, and markedly worse for Coca Cola, Heineken and Pepsi.
 One explanation could be that the former classes are often found on flat surfaces, and the latter are all drinks which are typically found on curved surfaces.
 Additionally, research has shown that YOLO models perform well on smaller objects and in low contrast environments, which apply closely to Apple and BMW [8].

-Comparing the Mixed GFE & SIFT model to the SIFT model, the Mixed model provides strong lift in each of the classes with which the BoW SIFT struggles most: Apple, BMW, and Pepsi.
+Comparing Mixed GFE & SIFT model to standalone SIFT model, the Mixed model provides a strong lift in each of the classes where BoW SIFT struggles: Apple, BMW, and Pepsi.
 One explanation could be that each of these logos have few corners and thus SIFT might struggle to consistently identify keypoints.
 The color, shape and texture features add more signal when detecting keypoints in the logos that are less consistent.
 The remainder of classes are roughly comparable, with the Mixed model slightly outperforming the SIFT model.

 ## Image-Level Error Analysis
 For the top performing YOLO V7 model, we picked out several examples of misclassified test images to further understand the limitations and weaknesses of the model.
 This exercise showed that the YOLO model made mistakes more frequently in cases with small, blurry, and occluded images as well as cases of unusual logos that deviate from the common case (such as the Heineken pint image).